 - Install the Ruby agent configuration file.

 Once the gem and configuration file have been installed, the Ruby agent can automatically monitor applications that reside in the GAE flexible environment.
-Wait until the deployment completes, then view your GAE flex app data in the New Relic APM Overview page.
+Wait until the deployment completes, then view your GAE flex app data in the APM Summary page.